PythonOptimizers/cygenja/doc/source/installation.rst

 If you want to generate the documentation, you need `Sphinx <http://sphinx-doc.org/>`_ (and possibly `LaTeX <https://www.latex-project.org/>`_ and several sub modules/packages).
-To generate the documentation, :program:`cygenja` does not need to be installed (but you'll loose :program:`cygenja`'s version number).
+To generate the documentation, :program:`cygenja` does not need to be installed.

 Installation
 =============

-Download source from `Github <https://github.com/PythonOptimizers/cygenja>`_ (or clone the repository) and invoke the traditionnal:
+Download source files from `Github <https://github.com/PythonOptimizers/cygenja>`_ (or clone the repository) and invoke the traditionnal:

 ..  code-block:: bash